SOEN-341-Team-Zero/Team_Zero-SOEN341_Project_W25/README.md

 ## Problem

-People lack an efficient group messaging app that allows users to form groups and subgroups of chat members but also lets them communicate in private one-on-one conversation.
+People lack an efficient group messaging app that allows users to form chat groups and subgroups but also lets them communicate in private one-on-one conversation.

 ## Solution